 The second pillar is a funded system financed through contributions by employers and employees.
 Contributions and benefits are proportional to income.
 Employees whose income from the first pillar already covers about 60% of their wage income are not entitled to this system.
-Many pension programs, particularly in the public sector , are very generous, and provide pension incomes (first and second pillars combined) that exceed 60% of previous income.
+Many pension programs, particularly in the public sector, are very generous, and provide pension incomes (first and second pillars combined) that exceed 60% of previous income.

-The third pillar takes the form of personal tax-deductible savings of up to CHF 6,739 per year (about $\[\in \]$ 5,600).
+The third pillar takes the form of personal tax-deductible savings of up to CHF 6,739 per year (about $\mathfrak{S}$ ,600).
 This system benefits high-income groups, since they can afford to put aside these sums and have the highest returns on these savings given the tax advantages.

 Demographic changes will present major challenges to the first pillar over time.
-Provided there is no major change in economic growth rates, the ability to sustain this pillar will be strained unless the average age of retirement (currently 65 for men and 64 for women) is increased or benefit levels fall.
+Provided there is no major change in GDP or productivity growth rates, the ability to sustain this pillar will be strained unless the average age of retirement (currently 65 for men and 64 for women) is increased or benefit levels fall.
+However, given the solid basis of the pension system overall, Switzerland faces less pressure than many other European countries to adapt to demographic change.